Avaray/stable-diffusion-templates/src/README.md

 # 📋 TODO's

 - [ ] Reorganize the file structure in the repository.
+- [ ] Remove some Loras and categorize them.
 - [ ] Add links to scripts in README file.
 - [ ] Add Embeddings to templates.
 - [ ] Add lists of Embeddings to README file.